Congratulations on becoming a Global Ambassador for Penn State Harrisburg! We hope you find your time as a Global Ambassador a rewarding experience.

 You will be involved in a range of on and off-campus activities.
 You will be a role model to both current and potential students.
 As a Global Ambassador, you will make an important contribution towards encouraging students to do well, both academically and socially.
 You are also an ambassador to our faculty, staff and community leaders.
 Therefore you are at the heart of our activities, and you are bridge builders for our communities.

-This manual is prepared by Anna Marshall, the International Student Adviser at Penn State Harrisburg.
-It is designed to help you to better understand your role as a Global Ambassador.
+This manual is designed to help you to better understand your role as a Global Ambassador.
 The training module contained in the following pages will be of great value to you as you start your service as a Global Ambassador.
 It is your responsibility to read this manual and attend the training session.

 Thank you for your participation and commitment.